apache/spark/docs/configuration.md

 </tr>
 <tr>
   <td><code>spark.user.groups.mapping</code></td>
-  <td><code>org.apache.spark.security.ShellBasedGroupsMappingProvider</code></td>
+  <td>Empty</td>
   <td>
     The list of groups for a user are determined by a group mapping service defined by the trait org.apache.spark.security.GroupMappingServiceProvider which can configured by this property.
-    The default implementation is a unix shell based mapping provided by org.apache.spark.security.ShellBasedGroupsMappingProvider will resolve a list of groups for a user.
-This implementation supports only a Unix/Linux based environment.
-Windows environment is currently <b>not</b> supported.
+    A default unix shell based implementation is provided <code>org.apache.spark.security.ShellBasedGroupsMappingProvider</code>
+    which can be specified to resolve a list of groups for a user.
+    <em>Note:</em> This implementation supports only a Unix/Linux based environment.
+Windows environment is
+    currently <b>not</b> supported.
   </td>
 </tr>